 The total value of the hedge portfolio increased from \$25,000,000 to \$25,200,000.
 Therefore, XYZ earned \$200,000 when the market went up 10%.
 This profit represents 2% of the value of the long portfolio, which is the alpha that XYZ is supposed to be able to produce based on their superior skills to pick out-performing stocks in the biotech sector.
-(Section 36.1.5)

-Note: Review the pre-requisite book by Bodie, Kane and Marcus if you need to refresh concepts related to index models and to hedging (Chapters 8 and 23).
+Note: Review the book Investments by Bodie, Kane, and Marcus if you need to refresh concepts related to index models and to hedging (Chapters 8 and 23).